hashicorp/nomad/website/source/docs/drivers/external/pot-task-driver.html.md

 ---
 layout: "docs"
-page_title: "Drivers: pot-task-driver"
+page_title: "Drivers: pot"
-sidebar_current: "docs-drivers-community-pot-task-driver"
+sidebar_current: "docs-drivers-community-pot"
 description: |-
   The Pot task driver is used to run pot (https://github.com/pizzamig/pot) containers using FreeBSD jails.
 ---

 # Pot task Driver

-Name: `pot-task-driver`
+Name: `pot`

 The Pot task driver provides an interface for using [pot][pot-github-repo] for dynamically running applications inside a FreeBSD Jail.
-You can download the external pot-task-driver [here][pot-task-driver].
+You can download the external nomad-pot-driver [here][nomad-pot-driver].

 ## Task Configuration